Glossary

 Indemnification

-A clause contained with a legal contract in which one party agrees to assume liability and compensate the other for issues related to the contract.
-For example, if a manufacturing company supplied faulty products to its customer and the customer were sued, the manufacturer might contractually indemnify its customer by assuming costs issuing from the lawsuit.
+A clause contained within a legal contract in which one party agrees to assume liability and compensate the other for issues related to the contract.
+For example, if a manufacturing company supplied faulty products to its customer and the customer was sued, the manufacturer might contractually indemnify its customer by assuming costs arising from the lawsuit.

 Index